Portkey-AI/helm-chart/helm/enterprise/DataService.md

-# Overview:
+## Enterprise Finetuning Docs:
+Currently finetuning is fully supported API communication only vs partial support via UI.
-## Architecture:
+Architecture:

 ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXffbhrnjyEjpmgafZtZ2qZVM55G6yCRB8FHf5BbbJAa-XTM4km6mfip2OnpZ5Ts-373avnjqMONLhaJOuQpDL-3pAPx7viYRrq1W-KJicd_OIu_0tJ1aDXAnPo_NjL6h7Jd0CuhmTqMcWKOE_FoGoYzsROg?key=GSWy0RPh6CRcV4iKuzA0zQ)

-The above document describes the architecture of a hydrid data service system.

-- The gateway acts as an intermediary between control plane and deployed data service, providing a streamlined and secure method of communication.
-- The data service is only accessible from within the cluster via gateway only.
-- Gateway exposes following endpoints
-    1. v1/datasets
-    2. v1/finetune
-    3. v1/dataservice/datasets
-    4. v1/dataservice/finetune

-    Note:
-    - `v1/datasets` & `v1/finetune` are exposed via API with at least `completions.write` scope.
-    - `v1/dataservice/datasets` and `v1/dataservice/finetune` are used internally by the Control Plane for communication with the data service via gateway.

-## Fine-tuning Process
+The architecture is a simple proxy service which we call from our servers to your hosted gateway which internally calls existing servers.

-To start a fine-tune job, follow these steps:
+To start a finetune job, please follow the below steps.
+Steps:

-1. Create a Dataset
+-   Create a Dataset
-2. Upload File to S3 (optional if file is already in S3)
+-   Upload File to S3 - optional if file is already in S3.
-3. Update the dataset with the uploaded S3 Key
-4. Create Finetune
+-   Create Finetune Job
-5. Update finetune with the dataset ID
-6. Start dataset validation
-7. Start finetune
+We can check the status of finetune via UI regardless of the finetune provider (AWS, OpenAI or Anyscale).
-8. Cancel Finetune (if Needed)
+-   Cancel Finetune - if Needed.

-> Note:
-When creating a dataset, the API returns an S3 Signed URL for file upload.
-Use this link to push the file to S3 before starting the fine-tune process.
+> When you create a `dataset` , API will return a S3 Signed URL to upload file to S3.
+We can use that link to push the file to into S3 before starting the finetune.

 Example cURL for each step as follows:
 ### Create Dataset